knative/docs/docs/versioned/admin/editing-configmaps.md

 In addition to diligent usage of commit messages, here are some suggestions for ConfigMaps in GitHub:

-- Centralize ConfigMaps: Store all ConfigMaps in a dedicated directory in your Git repository (e.g., `k8s/configmaps/`).
+- Centralize ConfigMaps: Store all ConfigMaps in a dedicated directory in your Git repository, such as `k8s/configmaps/`.
-- Tag commits in Git with version numbers (e.g., `git tag config-v1.2.3`) to mark specific ConfigMap versions.
+- Tag commits in Git with version numbers, such as `git tag config-v1.2.3` to mark specific ConfigMap versions.
 - Implement a GitOps workflow with tools like ArgoCD or Flux to synchronize ConfigMaps from Git to your Kubernetes cluster.